-At a uni fair you will be given a lot of information in a short space of time which can be quite overwhelming.
-Note down all your findings throughout the day so you can refer back to the experience later on.
+At a uni fair, you will be given a lot of information in a short space of time, which can be pretty overwhelming.
+Keep a notepad handy, and note down all your findings throughout the day so you can refer back to the experience later on.
 It’s also a good idea to pick up the free brochures on offer at university stands as these will provide more detail.

 Often the students who gain the most out of uni fairs are those who go by themselves.
-If you go with a group of friends then it can become too tempting to follow what they’re doing, rather than going to the stands that are relevant to you.
-Even if you are accompanied by others, ensure that you are the one to ask the questions and decide who to talk to (as ultimately it will be you who studies for the degree.)
+If you go with a group of friends, it can become tempting to follow what they’re doing, rather than going to the stands that are relevant to you.
+Even if you are accompanied by others, make sure that you are the one to ask the questions and decide who to talk to when it comes to the courses and unis you are considering - ultimately, you'll be the one who studies for the degree.

 5. Have an open mind

 Try not to bring any preconceived ideas with you when you attend the fair, as it could prevent you from learning anything new.
-Keep an open mind and ask any questions you have.
+Keep an open mind and keep asking questions you have.
 You could find that a course which you had completely ruled out is perfect for you.